Connecting Buyers & Suppliers

 FairCapacity Platform Demonstration

 The FairCapacity Platform is part of SAI’s FairCapacity Program, which aims to improve transparency and working conditions in the global apparel supply chain.
-SAI began the FairCapacity Program in Bangladesh in 2019, with the support of the European Commission, and extended the program into India in 2020, with the support of the Global Fund to End Modern Slavery, UK Aid, and Norad.
+SAI began the FairCapacity Program in Bangladesh in 2019, with the support of the European Union, and extended the program into India in 2020, with the support of the Global Fund to End Modern Slavery, UK Aid, and Norad.